slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On education

 <!--
-- polymaths are late bloomers. -- robin hanson
-- if you're not surprised you're not really learning.
-- you get rewarded for unique knowledge, not effort. effort is required to create unique knowledge. -- naval
 - don't be so busy preparing for teh future that you never step into it. the satisfaction of binge consumption brings instant gratification, so whty try anything else? the problem with shoving information is the ilusion of knowledge, especially when you rush it.true learning requires comtemplation.
 And implementation.
 And a commitment to reflecting on great ideas over and over again.
 - school's real study topic is obedience.
-- timeless: science, math, philosophy, rhetoric.
-First principles.
-Creating art & business.
-Family & lifelong friends.
-Habits to calm mind & body.
-Temporary: politics, news, estertainment. memrizing facts. hourly work. transactional relationships. drugs & doctors for mind and body. -- naval
 - school failed to: how to build self confidence / how to be good with money / dating and relationships skills / confrontation skills / critical thinking / creative productivity.
-- study math to understand physics. study physics to understand chemistry. study chemistry to understand biology. study biology to understand psychology. study psychology to understand economics. study economics and philosophy to be free. -- naval
 - the biggest mistake anyone makes when studying a foreign language is that they do it little by little, not jumping into it head first. language is not mathematics; one doen't need to learn it, one needs to get accustomed to it. it's not about logic or memory; it's about experience and skill.
 - the problem is not, and never have been, "as good as a professional".
 It has always been "it's good enoughto replace a professioanl so it'll be cheaper."
 - the key thing about AI is that AI+human is waht we'll do.